 The variable short-term incentives included in NEO compensation range between 50% and 100% of base salary at plan.
-See "Components of Executive Compensation" below for the financial targets used to gauge when incentive compensation is paid.
-These targets are primarily based on annual recurring revenue, Adjusted EBITDA, SaaS, maintenance and subscription revenue, total revenue, gross margin, professional services bookings, customer satisfaction and other specific objectives.
+See "Components of Executive Compensation" for the financial targets used to gauge when incentive compensation is paid.
+These targets are primarily based on gross margin, SaaS revenue, annual recurring revenue and other specific objectives.
+In Fiscal 2025, Professional Services Bookings and Customer Satisfaction were removed as financial objectives to ensure closer alignment with evolving business priorities.
+While Customer Satisfaction remains an important operational focus, it is not considered a primary financial driver within the variable compensation framework.

-The following table outlines the performance objectives, the weights which they are assigned, and the results achieved relative to these measures during Fiscal 2022:
+The following table outlines the performance objectives, the weights which they are assigned, and the results achieved relative to these measures during Fiscal 2025: